kushtrimh/zana/CONTRIBUTING.md

 All the extension related resources are in the `extension/addon` directory.
 The `addon` directory represents the extension as it is built for Firefox.
-The `manifest.json` file in the `addon` directory, it is the one used when distributing the extension to Firefox.
+The `manifest.json` file in the `addon` directory, is the one used when distributing the extension to Firefox.

 Manifest files for other browsers are in the `extension/platform` directory.